 Well, that’s where exotic cat breeds come into play.
-Now, we’re not talking about lions and tigers and pumas (oh my!).
+Now, we’re not talking about lions, tigers, and pumas (oh my!).
 They may be exotic, but they do not belong in houses!

-Bengal cats feature an exotic appearance without the wild cat danger.
+Bengal cats feature an exotic appearance without the danger of wild cats.

 These cats came about by breeding domestic cats with Asian Leopard cats.

-They are not recommended for first-time cat owners because of the fact they are active, curious and require a great deal of attention.
+They are not recommended for first-time cat owners because they are active, curious, and require a great deal of attention.

 The Chartreux cat originates from France and features a gorgeous blue, plush coat.